 Neil Pearson

 Bryan Peterson

-Copies of all board papers and minutes are available on OIC's website: Untitled Document (orkneyshetland-vjb.co.uk).
+Copies of board papers and minutes (from September 2020) are available on OIC's website: Orkney and Shetland Valuation Joint Board - Minutes, Agendas and Papers.
 Older minutes can be found at: www.orkney-shetland-vjb.co.uk.